Get Your Life Back from Adrenal Fatigue

 Less Inflammation In + More Inflammation Out = Healthier and Happier you.

 Make sure you’re getting enough sleep

 Take a couple of deep breaths at night before you go to bed.
 You can do a forward fold, or take a relaxing bath before going to bed to help you relax and wind down.
 Seven to eight hours of sleep per night should do the trick, even though it really is the quality of sleep and not the quantity of sleep that we want to look for.
 If we really are trying to give the adrenal glands adequate time to rejuvenate and replenish, we really need to look at our sleep as well.

 The adrenals are two triangular acorn-sized glands that sit on top of your kidneys.
 They produce hormones that help you manage stress better, like cortisol and adrenaline which tell the body when to transition between “fight or flight” and “rest and digest”.

 When you are overly stressed, the adrenals get stuck in “fight or flight” mode which can lead to things like dry skin, hair loss, insomnia, and weight loss.
 The best way to combat adrenal fatigue is to stress less.
-Try taking up yoga and meditation, or eliminating any undue stressors from your life if possible.
+Try taking up yoga, or eliminating any undue stressors from your life if possible.
 You can also try to change the stresses in your life by trying to change the narrative in your mind, focusing on what is good and healthy and joyful.
 For example, instead of saying “I have to,” remind yourself that you get to.

 Eat a diet loaded with anti-inflammatory foods, and avoid anything fried or processed and get a good night sleep every night.